-Proposition 6.3.
+PROPOSITION 6.3.
 The elementary pieces have the following properties:

 All coordinates are multiples of 0.0001.
 Each piece contains two or three copies of a terminal triangle, together with a copy of W{left} or W{right} (Figure 10), possibly rotated by 90°, and possibly scaled by 4.3.
-The coordinates of the terminal triangles are multiples of 0.01. \square
+The coordinates of the terminal triangles are multiples of 0.01. \Box

 Each piece has two terminal triangles, with the exception of the connection pieces, which have three terminal triangles, as shown in the figures.
-The edges shown in the figure, with the exception of the two equal sides of each terminal triangle, form the boundary of the pieces.
+The edges shown in